 There’s also The Roku Channel, which provides users with hundreds of movies and shows for free.
 It is ad-supported, but it’s a small inconvenience when you’re getting the content for free.

 The Roku Channel includes live TV, news, movies, sports, shows and kids’ movies, and the selection is always changing.
+You can also check out our guide to the best Roku free channels.

 Roku makes it easy to manage your subscriptions, too.
 You can link a payment method to your account and easily purchase a subscription via the Roku Channel Store, or cancel subscriptions and free trials.